History of Istanbul in Timeline

 2023: Presidential Election Results

-In the 2023 presidential election, the CHP candidate, Kemal Kılıçdaroğlu, received 48.56% of the city's vote, while the incumbent president and AKP candidate, Recep Tayyip Erdoğan, received 46.68%.
+In the 2023 presidential election, the CHP candidate, Kemal Kılıçdaroğlu, received 48.56% of the city's vote, while the incumbent president, Recep Tayyip Erdoğan, received 46.68%.

-Since 2023, the Ataşehir district on the Asian side of the city is home to the Istanbul Financial Center (IFC), where the new headquarters of the state-owned Turkish banks, including the Turkish Central Bank, are located.
+Since 2023, the Ataşehir district on the Asian side of the city is home to the Istanbul Financial Center (IFC).

-As of 2024, most buildings in Istanbul were built to a low seismic standard in the 20th century, and residents think the city is not properly prepared for the earthquake.
+As of 2024, most buildings in Istanbul were built to a low seismic standard in the 20th century, and residents believe the city is not properly prepared for an earthquake.

 2024: Second Most Visited City in the World